Give2Peer/g2p-client-android/README.md

 - [ ] Feature: request new credentials by email.
 - [ ] Feature: an activity for the details of an item.
 - [ ] Feature: provide a description to items.
+- [ ] Feature: try to fetch the user's location if not done already when showing the new item map.
+- [x] Feature: choose item type with iconified radio buttons.
+- [x] Design:  swindle, paint and hack some icons for item types.

 CHANGELOG